 A disproportionate number of scam binary options sites (and forex, CFD and now even cryptocurrency sites) are owned by companies with addresses in the Marshall Islands, Vanuatu, St. Vincent and the Grenadines, the Seychelles, and a slew of other small, isolated, but independent island nations that you’ll be hard pressed to locate on a globe.
 These are red flags.
 The brokers are actually not physically present there.
 Instead, they incorporate in these places and then rent a mail dump as a legal fig leaf that provides them with three major benefits.

-The first is that it’s easy, it costs little and provides a tax shelter.
+The first reason they do so is that it’s easy, it costs little and provides a tax shelter.
 The second is that these places are too small to maintain financial regulatory agencies that exercise the same amount of vigor as their equivalents in the U.S., Canada, the EU, and other industrialized Western countries.
 In other words, they can get away with it.
 And the third reason relates to you — if they’re incorporated in countries such as these, how can you sue them?

 Your National Regulator